What Are the Medical Requirements for Life Insurance?

 If the exam shows you have a condition you didn't know about, work with your doctor on a treatment plan.
 They might be able to help you manage the condition well enough that you could qualify for life insurance later.

 If working with your doctor doesn't help, you might need to look for an insurance company that offers plans specifically for people in below-average health.
-Contacting an insurance broker who can access several types of plans can help you find one that fits your situation.
+Contacting an insurance broker who can access several types of plans can help you find one that fits your situation or offers add-on and rider policies.
 Keep in mind you'll likely pay a lot more for a substandard policy.